hearvox/sound-shares/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+NOT READY YET: SOON.
 Embed media player in social sites when users share your link in a social sites.

 == Description ==